-This week I would like to introduce a few gadgets and gizmos that may be of interest to the beginner and veteran RV traveler alike.
+This week I would like to introduce a few gadgets and gizmos that may be of interest to the beginner and veteran RV travelers alike.

 Many people are aware of mapping software available for today’s smartphones.
 Apps such as “Google Maps” are becoming commonplace for people needing to navigate both near and far.
 When I am commuting locally in my car, I use my smartphone app (hands-free of course) to get me where I want to go.
 However, when I travel in my RV, I use a standalone GPS unit.
 I recommend such a unit for all RVers since they have much more functionality than the smartphone versions.
 My GPS is suction-mounted to my dashboard, partially because many jurisdictions do not allow anything to be affixed to the windshield.
 Because I am such an early adopter of technology, I generally purchase a new GPS every few years, and my current Magellan is WiFi and Bluetooth connected so it can automatically update itself through my smartphone network connection.
 It also acts as a hands-free phone device so I don’t need a separate one.
 A GPS screen is much more viewable while driving than a smartphone.
 Brands such as Magellan also offer RV-specific versions that account for vehicle height and length and other considerations.
 I opted not to get one of these since I felt the 7” screen was too large and it lacked some of the advanced features I like.
 However, these RV versions are great for those with larger rigs who don’t require extra features.
 Some people prefer to use their smartphones for navigation, but I highly recommend a standalone GPS unit, but be sure to have somebody else enter information while driving.